Docker setup¶

 See also¶

-- Running from npm/npx
+- Running from source with Node.js

-- One-click deploys — CapRover
+- One-click deploy — CapRover

-- Server configuration — Server config API
+- Server configuration — server config API